luisvinicius167/ityped/Readme.md

 and begin a new sentence for however many strings you've set.

 ## Why should you use iTyped?
- * iTyped has a tiny size: 2kB
+ * iTyped has a tiny size: 2kB.
- * No jQuery dependency
+ * No jQuery dependency.
  * Just install and enjoy!
+ * Placeholder support.

 At now, if you just need to render Strings, **iTyped** is the best solution for you.